rostikgit/aravis/README.md

 ### Troubleshooting

 while connecting the camera through a USB adapter make sure to go to the settings and change both: the IPv4 and IPv6 methods to `local only` and turn off both the DNS and the routes also make sure to put the MTU size to the maximum possible value.

-after making the connection make sure to run the `arv-auto-packet-size-test` which located in `aravis/build/tests/`, the script will define the optimal packet size for your device. after the changes run the `arv-camera-test.py` which is located in `aravis/tests/python/` to check if the camera is working properly/
+after making the connection make sure to run the `arv-auto-packet-size-test` which located in `aravis/build/tests/`, the script will define the optimal packet size for your device. after the changes run the `arv-camera-test.py` which is located in `aravis/tests/python/` to check whether the camera is working properly.

 #### Building on macOS